Iran targets Israeli embassy in Bahrain, Saudi Arabia intercepts missile

 Multiple Gulf nations, Arab states, as well as Turkiye and Azerbaijan have been caught in the crosshairs of the war.

 The Saudi Ministry of Defense on Friday said a cruise missile was intercepted and destroyed to the east of the country’s central al-Kharj governorate.
+The ministry provided no additional information.

+The ministry also said later it had intercepted three drones to the east of the Riyadh region.

 Additionally, the Qatari Ministry of Defence announced overnight that its air defence forces successfully intercepted a drone attack targeting the Al Udeid Air Base in Doha that hosts US assets.